valespring/place-framework/README.md

 The premise of BOLT is to have a truly modular and customizable framework with minimal markup, devoid of combing through the core for manipulation.
 This is achieved in a variety of ways, allowing you to develop faster than ever before.

 BOLT is developed with Object Oriented CSS (OOCSS), when applicable, to give any developer a good understanding of a class' function at a quick glance.
-You should see that these classes are separated based on what they do, and it is encouraged that you resume this style throughout your project.
+You should see that these classes are separated based on what they bring to the table, and it is encouraged that you resume this mode of writing throughout your project.
 For instance, for a main navigation with dropdown functionality, one might use the following markup:

 ```html
 <ul class="nav__dropdown nav__main">